deekay05/deekay05/README.md

 - 👋 Hi, I’m @deekay05
-- 👀 I’m interested in DevOps
+- 👀 I’m interested in TECH
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Linux
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Shell Scripting Projects
 - 📫 How to reach me ...

 <!---